How Are Wrongful Death Settlements Paid in Washington?

 • Who has the right to file a claim for damages?

-• How much time do you have to make a wrongful death claim?
+• How much time do you have to make a wrongful death case?

 • Do you have to file a lawsuit to recover damages?